-By 2014, Medicaid will become the largest health care purchaser in the nation, with the addition of 16-20 million new beneficiaries.
-As the leaders of the program responsible for covering more than one quarter of the nation’s population, Medicaid directors will have tremendous opportunities to leverage their purchasing power to influence improvements in health care quality, delivery and value.
+With the potential addition of up to 17 million new beneficiaries in 2014, Medicaid is poised to become the largest health care purchaser in the United States, representing roughly one quarter of the nation’s population.
+More than ever, Medicaid directors will have tremendous opportunities to leverage their purchasing power to influence improvements in health care quality, delivery, and value.

 Medicaid directors competitively selected to participate in the unique executive leadership development program are:

-The 2012 class of the Medicaid Leadership Institute is the third group of Medicaid directors chosen for this prestigious executive training program.
-Since 2009, directors from 17 states serving nearly 34 million beneficiaries -- roughly 55 percent of the national Medicaid population -- have participated in the year-long curriculum.
-The program is managed by the Center for Health Care Strategies (CHCS) and directed by Carolyn Ingram, senior vice president at CHCS and former New Mexico Medicaid director.
+The 2013 class of the Medicaid Leadership Institute is the fourth group of Medicaid directors chosen for this prestigious executive training program.
+Since 2009, directors from 17 states serving nearly 33 million beneficiaries—roughly 53 percent of the national Medicaid population—have participated in the year-long curriculum.
+The program is managed by CHCS and directed by Carolyn Ingram, senior vice president at CHCS and former New Mexico Medicaid director.

 “Each of these six Medicaid directors is essentially the CEO of one of the largest health insurers in his or her state.
 We are excited to work with these executives who are passionate about maximizing the value of their programs for millions of beneficiaries,” said Ms. Ingram.
 “The Medicaid directors chosen bring a diverse array of experiences to the Institute and will collectively spur each other to take full advantage of opportunities to transform the nation’s health care safety net.”

 The 12-month Institute is designed to enhance the strategic thinking, substantive knowledge, individual leadership, and technical skills that directors need to effectively lead and foster innovation in their state Medicaid programs.
 For more information about the Medicaid Leadership Institute, visit www.medicaidleaders.org.